School of Medicine

 Clinical Assistant Professor, Medicine - Hematology

 BioDr.
-Iberri is a medical oncologist and hematologist who specializes in the treatment of hematologic malignancies.
-His clinical practices runs the gamut of malignant and non-malignant hematologic disorders including acute and chronic leukemias, multiple myeloma and lymphomas, and bleeding and thrombotic disorders.
-He is actively involved in clinical trials evaluating novel agents in hematologic malignancies.
-His research interests are in the development and application of biomarkers to select patients most likely to benefit from therapy.
+Iberri is a hematologist who specializes in the treatment of multiple myeloma, Waldenström macroglobulinemia, and other blood and bone marrow disorders.
+He is actively involved in clinical research evaluating novel agents in hematologic malignancies.
+His research interests include the development and application of biomarkers to select patients most likely to benefit from therapy, and in the development of blood tests to reduce the need for bone marrow biopsies in myeloma disease monitoring.

 -